ebragas/Misc/python/web scraping/Tesla Superchargers/readme.md

 # Tesla Supercharger Web Scraping

-Web scrapes the Tesla Supercharger listings and profiles pages for data, such as: address, name, GoogleMaps static image, and writes data to CSV.
+Web scrapes the Tesla Supercharger listings and profiles pages for data, such as: address, name, GoogleMaps static image URL, and writes data to CSV.

 ## Getting Started